wangjun-microsoft/Cognitive-Documentation/Content/en-us/Speech/API-Reference-REST/BingVoiceRecognition.md

 ### <a name="SpeechService">Access the Speech Service Endpoint</a>

-Clients must use the following end-point to access the service and build voice enabled applications:<b> [https://speech.platform.bing.com/recognize](https://speech.platform.bing.com/recognize) </b>
+Clients must use the following endpoint to access the service and build voice enabled applications:<b> [https://speech.platform.bing.com/recognize](https://speech.platform.bing.com/recognize) </b>

 <B>Note!
 Until you have acquired an `access token` with your subscription key as described above this link will generate a 403 Response Error.</B>